Feel What You Want

 "Feel What You Want" is a song by American singer-songwriter Kristine W, released in 1994 by Champion Records and Dance Pool as the first single from her debut album, Land of the Living (1996).
 It was co-written by Kristine W with its producers, British producers Rollo and Rob Dougan, and was critically acclaimed by music critics, whom praised the singer's vocal performance.
 The song became a huge number-one club hit in both the UK and US, as well as peaking at number four in the Netherlands and number 22 in Belgium.
 On the Eurochart Hot 100, it peaked at number 83 in September 1994.
 On the UK Singles Chart, it charted three times; first time at number 33 in 1994, then at number 40 with a 1997 remix by German producer Peter Ries and last time in 2001 at number 85.
 "Feel What You Want" was also featured on the soundtrack of Grand Theft Auto: Liberty City Stories on the Rise FM radio station.
-Its accompanying music video was directed by Lindy Heymann, featuring the singer dressed as many different characters.
+The accompanying music video was directed by Lindy Heymann, featuring the singer dressed as many different characters.